segmentio/segment-docs/src/unify/Traits/computed-traits.md

 After you create a computed trait, use the Overview page to view a compute progress bar, current [status](/docs/engage/audiences#compute-statuses), number of users with the trait, connected destinations, and more.
 For real-time traits, click **Refresh Trait** to update the current number of users with the trait.

 > info "Viewing compute progress"
 > When you create a real-time computed trait, you'll see a progress bar, computed percentage, and status updates.
-For existing traits that you edit, Engage displays the compute status but not the progress bar or percentage.
+For existing traits that you edit, Segment displays the compute status but not the progress bar or percentage.

 ## Editing Realtime Traits

-Engage supports the editing of real-time Traits, which allows you to make nuanced changes to existing Traits in situations where cloning or building from scratch may not suit your use case.
+Segment supports the editing of real-time Traits, which allows you to make nuanced changes to existing Traits in situations where cloning or building from scratch may not suit your use case.

 To edit a real-time Trait, follow these steps:

-1. In your Engage Space, select the **Computed Traits** tab.
+1. In your Unify or Engage space, select the **Computed Traits** tab.
 2. Select the realtime Trait you want to edit.
 3. Select the **Builder** tab and make your edits.
 4. Preview the results, then select **Save Computed Trait** to confirm your edits.

-Engage then processes your Trait edits.
+Segment then processes your Trait edits.
 While the edit task runs, the trait remains locked and you can't make further changes.
-Once Engage incorporates your changes, you'll be able to access your updated Trait.
+Once Segment incorporates your changes, you'll be able to access your updated Trait.

 > warning ""